 If you prefer to share molecules (batches and plates) by default, without explicit acceptance, vault administrators can update the setting in their "Settings" tab.

 When this box is not checked, sharing is automatic, and a noteworthy event serves as an alert that molecules/batches or plates are being shared between projects.
 If the sharing event is unintentional, it may be overridden using the “Reject” option.

 ACCEPT this event type, if you want to share the molecules batches and plates with the destination project.

 REJECT this event type if you do not want to share the molecules and batches.
 In this case, the new molecules/batches and plates will not be registered at all.

 Commit/Reject Data Import

-Regardless of the accept/reject settings you may have updated above, you will need to finalize the import by pressing "commit data import", or cancel the entire import by pressing "reject data import".
+Regardless of the Accept/Reject settings you may have updated above, you will need to finalize the import by pressing "Commit Data Import", or cancel the entire import by pressing "Reject Data Import".

-Of course, it's up to you how you choose to address the issues that the import report brings up.
+Of course, it is up to you how you choose to address the issues that the import report brings up.
 The general rule of thumb is that if less than 20% of the rows/recors in your file are problematic, reject only the problematic events, and commit the entire file.
 If more the 20%, then reject the entire file and start over!
-Remember that until you have pressed this final "commit" button, no data has been actually inserted into the database, and it is very easy to undo and cancel.
+Remember that until you have pressed this final "Commit" button, no data has been actually inserted into the database, and it is very easy to undo and cancel.
 After the import is committed, molecules, batches and plates can be edited or deleted manually, but not in bulk mode.
-If you do need to edit a large number of records, please contact our support.
+If you do need to edit a large number of records, please contact our Support.

 Learn about Noteworthy events